LACRIMAL BONE ANATOMY

 • Together form the lacrimal fossa

-• Lacrimal fossa houses the lacrimal sac
+• Lacrimal fossa houses your lacrimal sac

 Lacrimal Hamulus